 Prospective American launch provider Relativity Space has announced that it has completed a Series E funding round raising US$650 million.
-It follows on from its previous sizeable Series D funding round which raised US$500 million in November last year, This round was lead by Fidelity, and consisted of returning and new investors.
+This follows its previous sizeable Series D funding round which raised US$500 million in November last year.
+The latest round was led by Fidelity and consisted of returning and new investors.
 A notable new investor is BlackRock.

-Relativity says that this funding will support the development of its future “Terran R” rocket.
+Relativity says that the funding will support the development of its future “Terran R” rocket.
 This vehicle will be significantly larger than its currently in-development sibling, Terran 1, and is intended to be fully reusable.
-Relativity claims that the Terran R vehicle will have a payload capability “in excess of 20,000 kg to low Earth orbit.”
+Relativity claims that the Terran R vehicle will have a payload capability “in excess of 20,000 kg to low Earth orbit”.